Why Does My AC Smell Bad?

 Mildew

 Mildew is the most common culprit when an AC smells bad.
-If you smell moldy air coming from your AC vents, mold or fungus are growing in or around your AC unit and can sometimes make their way into the ductwork itself.
-This is common, especially in humid environments, where mold or fungus thrive in warm, wet weather conditions.
-If the moisture being pulled into your AC isn’t drained properly, it eventually will seep into your AC filter and start making your home stink.
+If you smell moldy air coming from your vents, mold or fungus are likely growing in or around your AC unit and may have spread into the ductwork itself.
+This is especially common in humid climates like Kansas City, where warm, wet conditions make it easy for mold to take hold.
+When moisture pulled into your system does not drain properly, it creates the perfect environment for mold growth that goes well beyond the filter.

 Feet